Scientist uses 3D printing to recreate trilobites

 Once the shape was perfected Drummond had more trilobites printed in wax, and used this to create moulds.
 Next he cast the trilobite in metal – the prototypes used steel, and when he was sure the design was right he moved on to bronze then silver.
 The legs were attached and the long antennae – nearly as long as the animal’s body – added with carefully bent wire.

-These little metal trilobites are some of the nicest reproductions yet of the long-dead animals, and give a lifelike impression that you could never get from looking at a fossil.
+These little metal 3D printed trilobites are some of the nicest reproductions yet of the long-dead animals, and give a lifelike impression that you could never get from looking at a fossil.
 As Drummond’s blog points out it wasn’t an easy task even with a 3D printer – but it would have needed a world-class sculptor to do it without one.

 This is such a great use of 3D printing technology to make the past accessible to everyone.
 I was a classroom teacher for nearly 20 years and my students would have absolutely loved this!